 Exam Terms · Mental Health Week · Freshers Week · Student Well-being & Welfare Events.

 A Student Taster is recommended as a bite-size way to offer students and university staff a short and meaningful introduction to mindfulness.
-Ideal for occasions like:

 The best way to understand mindfulness is simply to experience it!
 We will practice a range of simple exercises to give participants a sense of what mindfulness can offer them, how it feels to be mindful and a taste of the different ways we can be mindful in everyday life.
 Not to mention some everyday techniques they can take away with them and begin to use immediately.